 Get Help Today

-Gateway Foundation is the first and only provider in the state of Illinois, and one of the few in the nation, to obtain the highest designation for dual diagnosis treatment centers.
+Gateway is the first and only provider in the state of Illinois, and one of the few in the nation, to obtain the highest designation for dual diagnosis treatment centers.
 Although co-occurring disorders can make addiction recovery seem impossible, our compassionate professionals are ready to help.
-Contact Gateway Foundation today at 877.505.4673.
+Contact Gateway today at 877.505.4673.